school of theology and ministry

 International students, who are also Diocesan priests, must obtain priestly faculties to serve as priest in the Boston Archdiocese.
 The student’s

 Bishop or Major Superior must write to the Archbishop of Boston, requesting housing and facilities to function as a priest in the area.
 A copy of this letter should be sent to STM.
 Boston College can only issue an I-20, after such facilities have been secured.

 All applicants for whom English is not their native language must demonstrate proficiency in the English language.
 This can be demonstrated by an acceptable score on the TOEFL exam (Test of English as a Foreign Language) or by receiving a degree from a college or university at which English is the language of instruction.

-An acceptable TOEFL score is 79 or above on the internet-based test (213 or above on the computer-based exam or 550 on the paper-based exam).
+An acceptable TOEFL score is 85 or above on the internet-based test.
 When taking the exam, include STM’s institutional code – 3971 – so that your scores may be sent directly to the school.
 Students cannot be accepted into any STM program without an acceptable TOEFL score.